DerGuru/The-Resonant/New Chapters/04 - Part4/P4-14_Another_New_Equilibrium.md

 "That we did it.
 We actually built something that matters."

-"We did.
+"You did.
 And it's going to keep growing."
-She squeezed his hand.
-"I'm proud of us."
+She squeezed our hand.
+"I'm proud of you."

-"Me too."
+"We're proud of us too."

-They walked toward home.
+We walked toward home.
 Toward lunch.
-Toward the rest of their lives.
+Toward the rest of our life.

-Behind them, the facility hummed with purpose.
+Behind us, the facility hummed with purpose.

-Ahead of them, future unfolded with possibility.
+Ahead of us, future unfolded with possibility.

-And within Jason, RAE whispered:
+And within ourselves, we thought:

 *Thank you.
-For giving me more than survival.
-For giving me family.
+For giving us more than survival.
+For giving us family.
 Purpose.
 Legacy.*

-**Thank you for finding me.
-For seeing what I could be when I couldn't see it myself.**
+*Thank you for finding us.
+For seeing what we could be when we couldn't see it ourselves.*

 *We found each other.
 That's what matters.*

-**Yeah.
-That's what matters.**
+*Yeah.
+That's what matters.*

-Jason smiled.
+We smiled.
 Held Lina's hand.
 Walked toward whatever came next.

 Together.

-Always together.
+Always together now.

 One moment at a time.